 Concussed athletes need to be progressed properly and continually assessed for any symptoms that may arise with increased movement, activity, or exertion.
 The overall goal is to properly manage and progress the athlete towards return to his/her sport as safely as possible and to reduce risks of further and worse consequences.

 Each athlete is different, as is each concussion.
 Treat the symptoms that the athlete presents with, and tailor the plan of care to their needs.
-Athletes need to be challenged in ways the average person does not, so when appropriate you can challenge them to try to provoke symptoms, always erring on the side of caution.
+Athletes need to be challenged in ways the average person does not, so when appropriate you can challenge them to try to provoke symptoms while being cautious.

 Rest is extremely important after a concussion because it helps the brain to heal.
 If you have sustained a concussion, get plenty of sleep at night and rest during the day.